 Using 3 or 4 inches of wreath wire, secure the bow in place by sliding the wire through the center loop and bringing it underneath and around all of the loops of ribbon.
 Twist the wire tightly together and trim off any extra with wire cutters.
 Once the ribbon is secured in place, trim the second tail of the bow topper with scissors.

 Use a small piece of wreath ribbon to attach the bow to the top of your tree.
-Adjust the bow and tails as needed.
+Adjust the bow and the tails and streamers as needed and arrange Christmas ornaments so that they aren't hidden behind the ribbon.